Taj Mahal Quartzite

 The warm white quartzite of Espírito Santo.
-A creamy ivory ground veined with soft fawn and pale gold — the stone clients reach for when they want the look of Calacatta in a material that survives a working kitchen.
+A creamy ivory ground veined with soft fawn and pale gold — chosen for marble-like movement in a natural quartzite.

 Super Taj Mahal — Polished